Emergent Open-Vocabulary Semantic Segmentation from Off-the-shelf Vision-Language Models: Method

 We extract an attention map for each text token to the image patches from a particular cross-attention layer and an attention head.
 Note that different layers and heads lead to drastic performance differences, and the choices are hyperparameters, tuned using the procedure in \S \ref{sec:hyperparamtuning}.
 We exclude attention maps for the first three tokens ``A'', ``picture'', ``of'', which do not describe semantic classes.
 If a class name contains two or more tokens, we take the mean attention map.
 This procedure yields an attention tensor of size $K \times P \times P$.

-With the correct layer and attention head, we observe that this attention map, when normalized by { \tt softmax} along the first dimension $K$, can provide passable semantic segmentations.
+With the correct layer and attention head, we observe that this attention map can provide passable semantic segmentations.
 However, it tends to include many patches unrelated to the class being segmented, leading to over-seg\-mentation.
 Hence, we introduce two refinement steps, GradCAM and Salience DropOut, explained in \S \ref{sec:gradcam} and \S \ref{sec:salience-dropout}.
 After these steps, we acquire aggregate salience maps for every class.
 Finally, we conduct local polish to the resultant salience maps using Dense CRF, as described in \S \ref{sec:dense-crf}.